-Twelve days of exquisite performances, informative symposia, and can’t-miss parties.
-In the end, audiences have experienced the best of the best and the First Prize winner takes home a prize of $75,000, a Carnegie Hall recital debut, a recording on the Steinway & Sons label, and the launch of a U.S. concert career.
-The next Competition and Festival will be held in 2020.
+Fifteen days of exquisite performances, informative roundtable discussions, and can’t-miss parties.
+Audiences experience the best of the best and the First Prize winner takes home an award of $75,000, a Carnegie Hall recital debut, a recording on the Steinway & Sons label, and the launch of a U.S. concert career.

 Cleveland International Piano Competition for Young Artists